yaokl-nju/BNS/README.md

 Before running with ogbn-papers100M, please run the 'preprocess.py' first.
 If you have any questions, please open an issue, I will reply as soon as possible.

 ## Notes
-1. We optimize the implementations of BNS and improve the results of BNS, so there are slight differences from the original version in the our published paper.
+1. We optimize the implementations of BNS and improve the results of BNS, so there are slight differences from the original version in our published paper.
 We recommend you to cite results achieved by this improved version.
 * We speedup the sampling process of BNS (so as other baselines).
 * We use GraphNorm as the optional normalization operation.
 2. Some codes may be merged from other works, but I did not record where they are from (really sorry about this).
 Please feel free to tell me the sources of some parts in our implementation, and I will cite them in the implementation.